 Ever feel like you’re just not cut out for marriage?

 Ever feel like you don’t last long enough in bed?

 Most men feel that way at least a few times in their lives… And here’s what you can do about it: Sex expert Teesha Morgan carries the key to unlocking your sexual stamina — for good.

 Maybe it’s emotional.
 Maybe it’s medical.
 Dr. Z will help you discover the cause of YOUR moodiness.

-Relationship expert John Alanis explains the “Big Lie” that keeps us believing there’s something wrong with us if we don’t want to get married.
+Our relationship experts explain the “Big Lie” that keeps us believing there’s something wrong with us if we don’t want to get married.

 How Do YOU Stack Up In the Bedroom?By Teesha Morgan